rstacruz/css-condense/README.md

 But you'll risk breaking things!
 --------------------------------

 Well, yes.
-You want safe?
+You want a safe approach?
 Go with [YUI Compressor](http://developer.yahoo.com/yui/compressor/).

 But hey, css-condense tries its best to make assumptions to ensure no